bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Gladepool.md

 * Wants to learn more of outside, but is scared of outsiders.
 * Wants to be brave.
 * Can use nature magic.
+* Promoted to be the Guardian Of The Glade.

 ### Oldy (He/Him)
 *A small creature made of smoke that seems to resemble a long flowing beard*